Constitution, Bylaws and Code of Ethics

 The purpose of the Code of Ethics is to state general principles of conduct to be observed by each member in order that they may best serve the interest of the public, industry, and the membership.

-The safety or our clients must be our prime concern at all times.
+- The safety of our clients must be our prime concern at all times.
 All personal objectives and the objectives or our clients must be subordinated to this concern.

-A member of the SKGABC will not issue statements, criticisms, or arguments on sea kayaking matters that are inspired or paid for by private interest, unless he indicates on whose behalf he is making such statements.
+- A member of the SKGABC will not issue statements, criticisms, or arguments on sea kayaking matters that are inspired or paid for by private interest, unless they indicate on whose behalf he is making such statements.